philips-labs/workflow-capability/pulse-physiology_FHIR/README.md

-# Physiological Model Software-FHIR Integration
+# Pulse Engine -FHIR Interface App

 ## Overview

-The Physiological Model Software-FHIR Integration is a Jupyter Notebook application that leverages the Pulse Physiology Engine to simulate physiological scenarios.
+The Pulse Engine -FHIR Interface App is a Jupyter Notebook application that leverages the Pulse Physiology Engine to simulate physiological scenarios.
 The system integrates with a Fast Healthcare Interoperability Resources (FHIR) server to manage the observations recorded during simulations.

+### Note:
+#### There are two versions of this demo due to issues with the Pulse Physiology Engine data result fetching.
+The updated version accesses data from a CSV file instead of direct result.
+- The Issue was reported to the kitware in the following linls: https://gitlab.kitware.com/physiology/jupyter/-/issues/3

 ## Prerequisites